- Went to an NHL game (Red Wings vs Kings)

 - Lost [redacted] pounds

-Every Christmas Eve, Mamá Toni leads the family in a Rosario.
+Every Christmas Eve, prescription Mamá Toni leads the family in a Rosario.
 At the end of the Rosario, we do the adoración del Niño Dios.
 The doll is always dressed nicely in a little outfit made by Mamá Toni.

 Two children are chosen to be the padrinos and hold the baby Jesus doll as the rest of the family kisses the doll.
 Afterward, the doll is placed in his proper space at the center of the Nacimiento.

 In the photo above, my cousin Patty holds the Niño Dios while Tony (her brother) gives him a peck and my tía Luisa waits in line.
 I think I was holding a second doll (we usually have two).

 Every Christmas, Grandma would buy the girls in the family new dresses.
 She bought them at a store called Carousel on Atlantic (in the same shopping center as the IHOP).
 Mom says the dresses were pricey, maybe $50 each.
 That was a lot in the 80s.
 It’s still a lot now, especially if one is buying dresses for four granddaughters.